 Whether it’s epic showdowns in “Guy’s Grocery Games” or following along as Ina Garten makes another delectable dish in “Barefoot Contessa,” Food Network brings joy to foodies and families everywhere.
 However, you don't have to have a cable subscription to watch your favorite throwdowns with Bobby Flay.
-You can watch Food Network without cable using one of a variety of streaming solutions (some of which even come with free trials.
-Here are a few ways you can tune into Food Network today:
+You can watch Food Network without cable using one of a variety of streaming solutions.
+Here are a few ways you can tune into Food Network today.

 How to Watch Food Network Online Without Cable